 The artist will be provided housing, studio space, access to the fabrication shop, travel funds ($500), and a stipend ($1500) for the residency.
 STF’s fabrication workspace contains a basic woodworking shop (table saw, band saw, miter saw, sanders), hand-held power tools, and a light metal shop including a TIG/MIG welders, a chop saw, and grinders.

-The waste stream utilization residency offers the artist direct access to over 200 tons of construction demolition.
 A full workshop and studio space are available for the artists in residence.
 The workshop contains a basic woodworking shop (table saw, band saw, miter saw, sanders), as well as hand-held power tools and light metal shop including a TIG/MIG chop saw and grinders.

 To apply please go to our submissions page below:

 Christine Wong Yap (NY) May 31 – July 7, 2017

 Belonging – is a community-engagement, participatory project created and led by Christine Wong Yap.
 The artist will hold storytelling workshops with immigrant groups to elicit personal stories of place, home, and belonging.
 Christine and participants will create site-related place markers using excerpts of narratives and creative response activities created in the workshops.
 The project will result in a self-published ‘zine that records a map of the project.